Brookside

 The primary views onto this land from offsite are experienced by people walking or driving along Lemon Avenue and Meadow Pass Road.
 The Brookside plan will increase both the number of trees and the number of California native trees along this part of the site.
 Thus, what you see while walking or driving past will remain much the same as it has been.

-Here is a computer-generated view simulation showing how the Brookside property looks today when viewed from the Meadow Pass Road/Colt Lane intersection (top) and how it will look five to ten years after construction of Brookside (bottom).
+Here is a photo of how the Brookside property looks today when viewed from the Meadow Pass Road/Colt Lane intersection (top) and a computer-generated simulation of how it will look five to ten years after construction of Brookside (bottom).

 Current Condition